maju6406/vuejs-webapp-sample/README.md

 ```

 ## Project Map
-The follwing figure is the map of this sample project.
+The following figure is the map of this sample project.

 ```
 - vuejs-webapp-sample